abonte/introsde-2015-assignment-1/README.md

 ```
 This command performs the following action:

-* download and install ivy (dependency manager) and resolve the dependencies;
+* download and install ivy (dependency manager) and resolve the dependencies. *Ivy* and *lib* folders are generated;
+* generate classes JAXB XJC.
+These classes are used for marshalling and un-marshalling to XML.
+You can find the classes in [src/peoplestore/generated/](src/peoplestore/generated/);
-* create a build directory and compile the code in the src folder;
+* create a build directory and compile the code in the src folder.
+You can find the compiled code in *build* folder;
-* call others target defined in the build file: `execute.printPeople`, `execute.printPerson`, `execute.getPersonByWeight`, `execute.JavatoXML`, `execute.XMLtoJava`, `execute.JavatoJson`.
+* call others target defined in the build file:
+    * `execute.getAllPeople` perform tasks in order to fulfill requirement 2.3;
+    * `execute.getPersonById` for requirements 3.3;
+    * `execute.getPersonByWeight` for requirement 4.3;
+    * `execute.JAXBMarshaller` for requirement 2.4;
+    * `execute.JAXBUnMarshaller` for requirement 2.4;
+    * `execute.JavatoJson` for requirement 3.4.

 You can also execute specific task.
 Before that you have to execute
 ```